 We are an integral part of the University of Oxford and accountable to the Department of Politics and International Relations’ General Purposes Committee and Head of the Department as well as to our Steering Committee, which has general oversight of our activities.
 Our Advisory Board provides more general input and suggestions for our work.
 It consists of high profile international figures from news organisations, technology companies, media policy-making and the academy.

 Due to UK government advice to work from home during the coronavirus epidemic, email is the best way to contact us.

 - If you would like to discuss how you, or your organisation could work in partnership with the Reuters Institute and help create impact through supporting our research, events or Journalist Fellowship programme, contact Kate Hanneford-Smith, Institute Administrator: kate.hanneford-smith(at)politics.ox.ac.uk

 - If you are a journalist seeking information or comment for one of your stories, contact Eduardo Suárez or Matthew Leake: eduardo.suarez(at)politics.ox.ac.uk / matthew.leake(at)politics.ox.ac.uk

 - If you want to know more about our areas of research, contact one of our researchers.
-You can find their contact details here.

 The Reuters Institute for the Study of Journalism is part of the Department of Politics and International Relations at the University of Oxford, and affiliated with Green Templeton College.
 Our core funding comes from the Thomson Reuters Foundation.
 Our work is also supported by a wide range of other funders including academic funding bodies, foundations, non-profits, and industry partners.